sirca/bdkd_datastore/datastore-wrapper/python/README.md

 # Licensing
-BDKD Datastore is available under the Apache License (2.0).
+BDKD Datastore-Wrapper is available under the Apache License (2.0).
 See the LICENSE.md file.

 Copyright NICTA 2015.